 The power of snow

 The snow-fed river brings in clean and fresh water with mild rapids best suited for rafters, especially the beginners.
 The southern segments of the Trysilelva River, comprising of peaceful white waters set the dream conditions for family trips.
 Here, you will get rapids of Class II, along with the stunning scenic beauty of nature.
 As you pass along the Elgfossen rapids, the waters will certainly tickle your stomach and the foaming white waters are bound to drench you!
 This section of the Trysilelva River is apt for families along with children above the age of 7 years.

-As you move further, the waters get rather wild, and the Trysilelva River here is accompanied with several magnificent waterfalls.
+As you move further, the waters get rather wild, and the Trysilelva River here is accompanied by several magnificent waterfalls.
 However, the rapids are not continuous.
-While the river moves through Trysil/Femundselva and crosses Myrstad passing Elvbura, its ends up in Krokbekkvika.
+While the river moves through Trysil/Femundselva and crosses Myrstad passing Elvbura, it ends up in Krokbekkvika.
 Throughout the above-mentioned stretch of about 12 km, the water body boasts of some of the wildest rapids.
 The challenging segments of the river will provide you with ample fun and entertainment.
 Rafters above the age of 18 are welcome to take part in the trip.

 Other than rafting on the Trysilelva River, you can try swimming in the mild waters as well.
-The river, though being snow fed, is surprisingly warmer than other rivers.
+The river, though being snow-fed, is surprisingly warmer than other rivers.
 So, get geared up for the best rafting voyage of your life!